liuyulo/b58/README.md

 - Although the code is somewhere below 8000 lines, it contains actually ~350 000 lines of instructions after macro expansion by the assembler.
 - Some Python [scripts](./scripts/) were developed to hardcode the animated sprites, UI components, and screen transitions.
 - Character movement is optimised such that only one row/column is erased during movement.
 For instance, moving up would redraw the player and erase only the bottom row.
-- Key presses in the opening and ending menus are handled by the same code, but since it isn't really meaningfull to have restart option during opening, I didn't include the UI for the P button.
+- Key presses in the opening and ending menus are handled by the same code, but since it isn't really meaningful to have restart option during the opening, I didn't include the UI for the P button.
 - UI components are reused.
 For example, the program draws `re`, `start` and `turn` to construct `start`, `restart` and `return`.
-- Animations are stored as array of labels, which can be used with `jalr` and some functional programming.
+- Animations are stored as an array of labels, which can be used with `jalr` and some functional programming.

 ## Assets and Inspiration